jeremyf/take-on-development/chapters/git.md

 I patched the error, answered my managers question, and had an automated test that I could drop into my repository to make sure I didn't reintroduce that behavior.

 ## When to Commit

+I like to commit early and often.
+One trick I've used is to create a feature branch then make numerous commits, often times with terse messages.
+By doing this I have an excellent "undo" buffer.

+Once I'm ready to share these changes, I will use an interactive rebase to amend the commit messages.
+This way I can focus on two distinct modes of concentration:

+* Writing supporting specs and code
+* Writing commit messages

+For me, the mental state for those two modes is different.
+So I use the rebase trick to force my brain into writing more details concerning any of the changes.
+This may mean that two or more commits are squashed together as they might make sense together.

 ## Git Immersion